 Pain point identification checklist example

-- How many spreadsheets do we have to update when we add or change an employee?
+- How many spreadsheets do you have to update when you add or change an employee?

 - Can employees update their own information?

-- How often do I come across data entry errors?
+- How often do you come across data entry errors?

 Step 3 - Current Process Steps

-Current process steps is the way you're doing things now in HR, like how you handle employee records, leave requests, and hiring (I'm guessing you're mostly using spreadsheets and emails).
+Current process steps are the way you're doing things now in your HR department.
+This should cover all your core HR tasks, such as how you handle employee records, leave requests, hiring, and onboarding.
+(I'm guessing you're mostly using spreadsheets and emails.)

 Start by listing out the main processes, the steps for each process, who is responsible for each step, and the time each process takes you.